legumeinfo/pandagma/docs/pandagma-pan_implementation.md

 For the “reference” method, the ordering of the pangenes is determined relative to the specified "preferred annotation".
-A pangene that contains a gene from the preferred annotation takes its chromosome ordinal position from a sorting of the genes in the preferred annotation (or from the first gene in the case of local paralogs within a pangene).
+A pangene that contains a gene from the preferred annotation takes its chromosome and ordinal position from a sorting of the genes in the preferred annotation (or from the first gene in the case of local paralogs within a pangene).
 A subsequent gap-filling step (described below) places the remaining pangenes, when possible, relative to the ordered reference-based pangenes.